Get a glimpse into the daily life of a colony of Atlantic bottlenose dolphins.

 Dolphin Discovery, the Aquarium's largest exhibit, is home to our colony of six Atlantic bottlenose dolphins.
 From the amphitheater or the underwater viewing area, guests can watch these intelligent, playful marine mammals and observe how they learn, play and interact with each other.
-Daily talks led by our marine mammal experts focused on feeding and enrichment lend more insight into what it’s like to work with and build relationships with these animals.

 There are four females—Jade, Spirit, Bayley and Chesapeake—and two males—Beau and Foster—in our colony of Atlantic bottlenose dolphins.
 The social structure of the dolphins at the Aquarium is modeled after life in their natural habitats.
 Females live together most of their lives in a social group, and male calves leave their mom's group after five or six years, forming bonds with other males and traveling from female group to female group.